 - Savers: These individuals put money into their HSAs and don’t use their funds for current expenses.
 Instead, they pay for the medical expenses with other accounts, with the goal of saving their HSA funds for later.
 By depositing money into an HSA and investing a portion of these funds, there is a potential to grow the HSA account balance over time.
 As you age, your health needs—and expenses—increase, which makes saving and investing in an HSA, a shrewd move.

 Ready to optimize your HSA account?
 Start by checking your account to see if you reached your maximum contribution for 2021.
-You have until April 15 to contribute to your HSA for the 2021 year.
-From there, you can review your expenses from 2021 to forecast your 2022 costs.
+You have until April 15 to contribute to your HSA each year.
+From there, you can review your expenses from the previous year to better estimate your typical annual costs.

 Try to think of any upcoming health needs you may have, including upcoming surgeries, pregnancies or ongoing prescriptions.
 Those out-of-pocket expenses should be the minimum you save in your HSA but consider contributing more than that each year.
 If you are contributing to your HSA through payroll deduction, check with your employer to find out how you can increase the amount going into your HSA mid-year.